-- Minimum SAT score of 970 (combined Verbal/Critical Reading and Mathematics sections) or ACT composite of 20. - Exemption of all Learning Support requirements - Written consent of parent or guardian if the student is a minor - Evidence in the transcript that student is on track towards the completion of the USG RHSC requirements and high school graduation.
+- Exemption of all requirements - Written consent of parent or guardian if the student is a minor - Evidence in the transcript that student is on track towards the completion of the USG RHSC requirements and high school graduation.

 Students who are interested in dual enrollment, joint enrollment or early admission may be eligible for funding under Move On When Ready (MOWR), the State of Georgia's dual admission program.
 For additional information about the MOWR program, students should contact their high school guidance counselor or the director of the MOWR program at the Georgia State Department of Education.